top of page

 Matted Dogs:

 • Matted Dogs: Many dog breeds were developed by mankind with unnatural and non-self-regulating coats.
 This means it is the owner’s sole responsibility to properly care for and maintain the coat.
 Your dog is completely reliant upon you to provide it with a quality of life.
 Brushing the coat TO THE SKIN will prevent matts.
 Hair type that is curly or is double coated will require more frequent assistance from you compared to a dog with a short or smooth coat.
 You should expect to consistently and thoroughly brush your dog 1-3 times a week.
 Matts start at the base of the hair shaft.
 Over time, they pull the skin up into the knots, twisting and pinching it.
 This restricts blood flow and air from reaching the skin.
 This in turn causes your dog to be in pain, who may then express reactive or aggressive behavior.
 Heavy matting can also trap moisture and urine near the dog’s skin, allowing mold, fungus, or bacteria to grow, and/or revealing skin irritations that existed prior to the grooming process.
 Parasites such as fleas, ticks, maggots, and mites also thrive in mats.
 Mats can be extremely difficult or even impossible to remove with a brush.
 Attempting to simply brush out mats is not only futile, it would be immensely traumatic, time consuming, and harmful for your dog.
 It would completely destroy your dog’s flesh.
 In addition, de-matting can also cause dogs to develop aggression, anxiety, and stress towards being groomed.
 You wouldn’t be happy either if your skin was being torn apart.
 So, in order for your dog to avoid unneeded agony, shaving is the ONLY humane option.
 This is the last resort.
 Groomers do not enjoy shaving dogs.
 It is literally a back breaking process.
 Furthermore, the dirt, oil, and debris trapped in matts can damage expensive grooming equipment.
 With that in mind, please know that we do not want your dog shaved any more than you do.
 We would love to have your dog keep a long and fluffy coat.
-That would be significantly easier on us and make your dog much happier.
 However, that can’t happen if your dog is matted.
 When we shave your dog, it is not because we are “lazy” or “don’t care”.
 It’s the absolute opposite.
 We shave your dog because we are concerned more about your dog’s health and well-being, than its vanity.
 Think of maintaining your dog's coat like you would your own dental care. - Brushing your teeth on a regular basis is an important part of routine dental care.
 Otherwise, neglecting to brush your teeth will land you with cavities and gum disease, which can be costly, painful, and time consuming to correct.
 Likewise, brushing your dog on a regular basis is an important part of routine coat care.
 Otherwise, neglecting to brush your dog will land them with mats and skin infections, which can be costly, painful, and time consuming to correct.
 We are always happy to educate owners and show them the tools and techniques for properly caring for their dog's coat.
 However, if you frequently choose to neglect your dog's coat care *after we have provided education*, we will decline future services.

 • After affects of mat removal: Despite it being the most humane option, and no matter how careful and experienced your groomer is, shaving out mats can pose inherent safety risks.
 Because dogs with mats are already in pain, they do not want to be touched.
 So they are rarely compliant in standing still.
 A dog that is thrashing around while sharp objects are being used around them can create a dangerous situation.
 It is rare, however accidents can happen.
 After-effects of mat removal can include cuts, itchiness, redness, self-inflicted irritations, abrasions, or failure of hair to regrow properly.
 Removing the mats can also expose bruises, infections, and wounds that were caused from the mats themselves.
 If the mats were cutting off circulation, especially in areas such as the ears, legs, and tail, then hematomas may also form if blood supply rushes back to those areas too quickly.
 In some cases, dogs may also exhibit brief behavioral changes after mats have been shaved out (they are feeling air against their skin for the first time in a long time, and it may make them temporarily act a bit "off" while they adjust to the new sensation).